-And what if you could borrow the full 100% (use none of your own money) and get someone else to pay the money back (perhaps with a rental property), could could turn nothing into money!
+And what if you could borrow the full 100% (use other peoples money) and get someone else to pay the money back (perhaps with a rental property), you could turn nothing into money!

 It can however be done with a lot a patience, a little luck, some sound experience and the right circumstances.
 You need to always be open and ready though in case the opportunity arises.

 You have Property A which was refinanced a year or two ago and you have R150,000 left from the loan.
 This is part of the cash payout you received when refinancing.